ydd0729/Portfolio/README.md

 ![image-20241225172409083](./assets/image-20241225172409083.png)

 Unity Behavior is Unity's latest visual tool for authoring behaviors used to control non-player character or objects.
-The screenshot above is part of Flame Demon's behavior graph describing its behavior when it finds a target.
+The screenshot above is part of Flame Demon's behavior graph, which describes its actions when it finds a target.